Published in: Cornell International Law Journal, vol. 37, no. 1 (2004).

 Foreign judgments, Japan

 Clermont, Kevin M., "A Global Law of Jurisdiction and Judgments: Views from the United States and Japan" (2004).
 Cornell Law Faculty Publications.
-Paper 10.
+10.